 The protein encoded by this gene belongs to the cyclic nucleotide phosphodiesterase family.
 It plays a role in signal transduction by regulating the intracellular concentration of cyclic nucleotides.
 This protein can hydrolyze both cAMP and cGMP to the corresponding nucleoside 5' monophosphate, but has higher affinity for cAMP, and is more efficient with cAMP as substrate.
 Alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for PDE10A Gene

 PDE10A (Phosphodiesterase 10A) is a Protein Coding gene.
 Diseases associated with PDE10A include huntington disease.
-Among its related pathways are Signaling by GPCR and Platelet homeostasis.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and cGMP binding.
 An important paralog of this gene is PDE6A.

 UniProtKB/Swiss-Prot for PDE10A Gene

 Plays a role in signal transduction by regulating the intracellular concentration of cyclic nucleotides.
 Can hydrolyze both cAMP and cGMP, but has higher affinity for cAMP and is more efficient with cAMP as substrate.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.